gordonforce/debian-java-development-environment/src/main/features/convert-to-ansible.md

-# Convert installation scritps to ansible playbooks
+# Convert installation scripts to ansible playbooks
 ## Features
- - Install necessary packages and dependencies
+ - Install the necessary packages and dependencies
  - Configure system settings for development
  - Set up development tools and environments